xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-overview.md

 ## About Katalon Studio

-Katalon Studio is a productive IDE for test case generation, with cross-platform execution.
+Katalon Studio is an integrated development environment (IDE) for automated test generation, where you can create, execute and view reports for your automated test.
+With both manual view and script view, Katalon Studio is suitable even when you have little programming experience, or you are aready an expert in the automated testing field.

 With Katalon Studio, you can do the following: